 One of the Earliest Maps of New York State Published in Europe.

-Excellent wide margined example of Buchon's map of New York.
+Excellent wide margined example of the Buchon's map of New York.

 Buchon's work is prized for the fine engraving quality.